The Past, Present and Future of Specialty Metals

 When early industry started turning from iron toward a new era of “special” steels, the Carpenter Steel Company’s premier product at its one-building plant in Reading, Pennsylvania, was an air-hardened tool steel patented by Mr. Carpenter.
 The company would develop several more tool steels, ultimately offering the range of tooling that would be needed by the burgeoning industrial era.

-Mr. Carpenter’s tool steel patent would be the first of more than 200 issued to the company for developments in melting technology, powder metallurgy, stainless steels, high-strength alloys, superior corrosion-resistant alloys, and other specialty metals.
+Mr. Carpenter’s tool steel patent would be the first of more than 200 for developments in melting technology, powder metallurgy, stainless steels, high-strength alloys, superior corrosion-resistant alloys, and other specialty metals.

 During the early 20th century, Carpenter materials quickly became integral to the swift development of the aerospace industry.
 Our alloys were used in Wright Brothers heavier-than-air “aeroplanes,” and today we are a significant supplier of specialty materials that have been used in jet engine blades, electronics, landing gear and titanium bolts, among other high-tech applications.

 Also around the turn of the previous century, the upstart makers of “motor cars” were in need of specialty metals for such parts as gears, valves, connecting rods, axles, and steering knuckles.
 Metallurgists at the Carpenter Steel Company developed Chrome-Nickel 5-317 in 1905, a high strength steel with extraordinary toughness that resisted shock and vibration.
 By 1908, the company was producing ten automotive steels.
 That year, those steels helped to propel the Locomobile racer to the Vanderbilt Cup at an average speed of 65.6 mph (105 kph).

 Carpenter’s foundation of knowledge in these early markets led to materials advances in the energy, medical, industrial and consumer products industries.

 By the 1920s, Carpenter continued its pioneering ways by devoting research to a new realm of specialty metals: stainless steels.
 Carpenter pioneered improvements in this revolutionary new steel.
 In 1928, Carpenter announced a major milestone: the world’s first free-machining stainless, Type 416 (still in use today).
 The company followed with the first chrome-nickel free-machining stainless steel in 1934, known today as Type 303.
 Fabricators were thrilled that the free-machining stainless improved tool life and productivity.
 As a result, the Carpenter name quickly became synonymous with stainless steels.